Vando Félix

-Vando Baifas Félix (born 3 September 2002) is a Bissau-Guinean professional footballer who plays as a winger for Portuguese Primeira Liga club Vitória and the Guinea-Bissau national team.
+Vando Baifas Félix (born 3 September 2002) is a Bissau-Guinean professional footballer who plays as a winger for Liga Portugal 2 club Torreense and the Guinea-Bissau national team.

+Club career

+Having started his career with Leixões, in the summer of 2021, Félix joined Sporting CP's B team, competing in Liga 3.

+In July 2024, he signed a two-year contract with Liga Portugal 2 side Torreense.
+Six months later, he moved to Primeira Liga club Vitória de Guimarães, signing a contract until 2029 for a reported fee of €1.2 million.

+On 27 January 2026, Vitória de Guimarães sent Félix on loan to Serbian SuperLiga club Vojvodina until the end of the 2025–26 season, with an optional buy-clause.

 International career

 Félix was called up to the Guinea-Bissau national team for a set of 2026 FIFA World Cup qualification matches in March 2025.